 He’e plays an integral role in the health of Hawaii’s coral reef ecosystems.
 However, this remarkable cephalopod faces several threats.
 Overfishing, habitat destruction, and climate change pose significant risks to its survival.
 These factors have sparked growing concern among scientists and conservationists alike.

-Efforts to protect the Hawaiian Day Octopus are increasingly important, as their ecological role is crucial.
-Being a keystone species, the octopus helps maintain the balance within its habitat.
+Efforts to protect the He’e are increasingly important because of their crucial ecological role.
+As an important predator, the octopus helps maintain balance in its habitat.
 Its decline could lead to unforeseen consequences for the marine ecosystem.
 As awareness of its plight grows, protective measures become more urgent.

 Conservation strategies focus on the octopus and its marine environment.
 Healthy coral reefs are vital for their survival, providing food and shelter.
 Thus, broader initiatives aim to safeguard entire ecosystems.
 These efforts are crucial for preserving both the octopus and the rich biodiversity of Hawaiian waters.